sunpy/sunpy/docs/guide/timeseries_metadata.rst

     |-------------------------------------------------------------------------------------------------|
     <BLANKLINE>

-The data within a `~sunpy.timeseries.TimeSeriesMetaData` object is stored as a list of tuples, each tuple representing the metadata from a source file or time series.
+The data within a `~sunpy.timeseries.TimeSeriesMetaData` object is stored as a list of tuples, each tuple representing the metadata from a source file or provided when creating the time series.
 The tuple will contain a `~sunpy.time.TimeRange` telling us which rows the metadata applies to, a list of column name strings for which the metadata applies to and finally a `~sunpy.util.metadata.MetaDict` object for storing the key/value pairs of the metadata itself.
 Each time a TimeSeries is concatenated to the original a new set of rows and/or columns will be added to the `~pandas.DataFrame` and a new entry will be added into the metadata.
 Note that entries are ordered chronologically based on